 Whether you are riding a bike as a sport, for leisure, to keep fit or for competitions.

 Secondly, find out more relevant information to gain more knowledge for the right decision later.
 By reading up books and mountain biking magazines both online/ offline and talk to friends who may have good tips to share 🙂

 Thirdly, head down to a reputable bike shop to have a look at the various categories of bikes available.
 Get familiar and find out more from the staff.

-Fourth, weigh the pros and cons,advantages and disadvantages.
-Then,
+Fourth, weigh the pros and cons, advantages and disadvantages.
+And

 select 2 versions that matches with your needs and requirements.

 Fifth, take both bikes out for test rides under different conditions.
 Take note of the overall performance, stability, comfort and efficiency while riding on it.
 This is important because you will be on it most of the time while out riding.